Wednesday 11 June 2014

 Summary

-The lab was designed to run in a 3-hour slot with the students exploring the virtual fly labs for the first two hours, as well as completing a number of other tasks, including answering a number of formative questions, with the last hour used to start the online summative assessment.
-I was surprised to find that the students managed to work through the lab section in about 90 minutes, however, those that rushed the lab did find the summative assessment more difficult.
-I have now run the lab with over 1000 students in the past 3 years and this is a reoccurring theme, even when they are warned not to rush.
+The lab was designed to run in a 3-hour slot, with the students exploring the virtual fly labs for the first two hours and completing several other tasks, including answering several formative questions, with the last hour used to start the online summative assessment.
+I was surprised that the students managed to work through the lab section in about 90 minutes.
+However, those who rushed the lab did find the summative assessment more difficult.
+I have run the lab with over 1000 students in the past 3 years, and this is a recurring theme, even when they are warned not to rush.

-The lab seemed to work very well and there were no obvious problems or complaints on the day.
-The final marks for the online summative assessment were in line with other modules, and other work completed by the students, so overall I think the lab was a success and met the learning outcomes for the session.
-In the feedback, I have had from students taking the labs I have had no complaints.
+The lab worked well, and there were no apparent problems or complaints during the day.
+The final marks for the online summative assessment were in line with other modules and other work completed by the students, so overall, I think the lab was a success and met the learning outcomes for the session.
+In the feedback I have had from students taking the labs, I have had no complaints.

-One problem that I have encountered is the site does require significant maintenance as the code base needs changing every year as the HTML5 standard, and the support offered by the different browsers continues to evolve.
+One problem that I have encountered is that the site requires significant maintenance.
+The code base needs changing every year as the HTML5 standard continues to evolve, and the support offered by the different browsers continues to evolve.

-(* gamification is the use of game-like ideas and strategies to help students learn, that is, the students learn whilst they are having fun and playing a game.
-A sort of learning by stealth.)
+(* Gamification is using game-like ideas and strategies to help students learn; that is, the students learn while having fun and playing a game.
+Learning by stealth.)